-In addition to the above, CDs for the Red Hat Linux 8.0 (Beta) distribution are provided.
+In addition to the above, CDs for the official Red Hat Linux 8.0 distribution are provided.
+This distribution consists of multiple discs.

 Warning

 While much of the software included on the RedHawk Linux CD's is licensed under the GNU GPL license, there are some components that are not released under this license.
 Therefore, these CDs cannot be freely copied.